nyorain/rvg/docs/intro.md

 manages efficient data uploading.
 Aside from the vulkan device, you have to pass the Context that renderPass and its subpass to use for rendering (although this might be somewhat limiting, it is needed for pipeline creation).
-There are much more settings (antiAliasing/pipelineCache to use/whether the clipDistance feature is enabled for faster scissors), see rvg/context.hpp for a complete reference of ContextSettings.
+There are much more settings (antiAliasing/a pipelineCache to use/whether the clipDistance feature is enabled for faster scissors), see rvg/context.hpp for a complete reference of ContextSettings.